SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 ![Model pipeline overview diagram.
 Code released as open source.](./img/pipeline.png "Model pipeline overview diagram.
 Code released as open source."){ width=80% #fig:pipeline }

 ### Trials
 Each Monte Carlo trial involves multiple sampling operations.
 First, we sample climate variables and model error residuals to propagate uncertainty [@yanai_estimating_2010].
 Next, we draw multiple times to approximate the size of a risk unit with its portfolio effects.
 Note that the size but not the specific location of insured units is publicly disclosed.
-Therefore, we draw the geographic size of each insured unit randomly from historic data [@rma_statecountycrop_2024] as part of Monte Carlo as further described in our supplemental materials.
+Therefore, we draw the geographic size of each insured unit randomly from historic data [@rma_statecountycrop_2024] as part of Monte Carlo.
+Trials are further described in our supplemental materials.

 ### Statistical tests
 Altogether, this approach simulates insured units individually per year.
 Having found these outcomes as a distribution per neighborhood, we can then evaluate these results probabilistically.
 As further described in supplemental, we determine significance both in this paper and our interactive tools via Bonferroni-corrected [@bonferroni_il_1935] Mann Whitney U [@mann_test_1947] per neighborhood.